-Council will be monitoring performance of the site as landfill operations transition to York Valley.
+The Council will monitor performance of the site as landfill operations transition to York Valley.
 If waste patterns continue, options to address peak capacity could include:

-- amending opening hours; - working with customer to reduce peaks or send large loads (over 9 tonnes) direct to landfill; - reviewing staffing levels on specific days; - increasing bin supply to increase storage capacity on site.
+- amending opening hours; - working with customers to reduce peaks or send large loads (over 9 tonnes) direct to landfill; - reviewing staffing levels on specific days; - increasing bin supply to increase storage capacity on site.